Egg sandwich: Egg salad sandwich

-It is also common, in the United States, to use egg salad as a sandwich filling.
+It is also common to use egg salad as a sandwich filling in both North America and Asia: the egg salad sandwich is a signature item in Japanese 7-Eleven stores.

 History as fast food

 Prompted by meat rationing during World War II, manager Bruce LaPlante introduced the first fast food egg dish with a fried egg sandwich at a St. Louis White Castle.
 However, the dish was unpopular, and was abandoned as soon as wartime meat rationing was lifted.
-Fast food restaurants did not begin serving egg dishes again until the 1970s, starting with the McDonald's Egg McMuffin, invented in 1971 by McDonald's franchisee Herb Peterson in Santa Barbara, California.
+Fast food restaurants did not begin serving egg dishes again until the 1970s, starting with the McDonald's McMuffin, invented in 1971 by McDonald's franchisee Herb Peterson in Santa Barbara, California.